1204 Whiskey Rd, Suite B

 2nd Annual Video Contest

-Citizens for Nuclear Technology Awareness (CNTA), a 501(c)3 non-profit organization, is sponsoring a video contest for students in Aiken, Allendale, Barnwell, Burke, Columbia, and Richmond County schools.
+Citizens for Nuclear Technology Awareness (CNTA), a 501(c)3 non-profit organization, sponsors a video contest for students in Aiken, Allendale, Barnwell, Burke, Columbia, and Richmond County schools.
 Current middle school or high school students in these counties, including homeschool students, and current CNTA members' family regardless of their county of enrollment, are invited to submit a 2-5 minute video on debunking a nuclear myth.
 Example topic areas are:

 - Energy production